Brian-Soh/Deepview-Competition/README.md

 # Deepview-Competition

-This repository contains the submission for Team 6 BBSD (Brian, Benyamin, Sam, and Dennis) for UBC Data Science Club's Deepview Computer Vision Hackathon which was held in collaboration with Dark Vision.
-Due to the computational limitations of our online shared notebook, we segmented each step of our pipeline into seperate notebooks.
+This repository contains the submission for Team 6 BBSD (Brian, Benyamin, Sam, and Dennis) for UBC Data Science Club's Deepview Computer Vision Hackathon, held in collaboration with DarkVision.
+Due to the computational limitations of our shared online notebook, we segmented each step of our pipeline into separate notebooks.

 ## Pipeline:
 **Data Preprocessing**
 - Extracted the voxel coordinates of the given training ultrasound and mesh files.
-- Normalized our ultrasound data points.
+- Normalized the ultrasound data points.
-- Casted a binary mask on over our mesh data points.
+- Casted a binary mask to the mesh data points.
 - Sliced and resized data to be a 3D array of 256x256x1280.

 **Model Training**
 - Created and trained a Recurrent Convolutional Neural Network with 11 layers (1 input, 9 hidden, 1 output).
-- Leveraged Batch Normalization and ReLU activation within our recurrent blocks to introduce non-linearity into our model and avoid the vanishing gradient problem.
+- Leveraged Batch Normalization and ReLU activation within the recurrent blocks to introduce non-linearity and mitigate the vanishing gradient problem.
-- Used Downsampling after each encoding layer and Upsampling after each encoding layer.
+- Incorporated downsampling after each encoding layer and upsampling after each encoding layer.

 **Reduced Model**
-- rained a reduced model to fully demonstrate our pipeline due to our limitations in computing capacity.
+- Trained a reduced version of our model to demonstrate our pipeline due to computational constraints.
-- The reduced model was trained on only 1 training set and 10 epochs, hence it lacks accuracy but is still able to plot out estimations.
+- The reduced model was trained on only one training set and for 10 epochs.
+While it lacks accuracy, it successfully provides estimations and demonstrates our approach.

 **Prediction Output and Chamfer Distance**
-- Applied the same preprocessing to the input ultrasound scan as we did for the training set.
+- Applied the same preprocessing steps to the input ultrasound scan as were used for the training set.
-- Converted our predicted points into a PLY file.
+- Converted the predicted points into a PLY file.
-- Calculated the chamfer distance between the predicted output and the correct mesh to access accuracy.
+- Calculated the Chamfer Distance between the predicted output and the correct mesh to assess accuracy.

 ## Instructions
 **Environment Setup:**